Agency for International Development.

 Nationality refers to the place of legal organization, ownership, citizenship, or lawful permanent residence (or equivalent immigration status to live and work on a continuing basis) of suppliers of commodities and services.

 Pharmaceutical means any substance intended for use in the diagnosis, cure, mitigation, treatment, or prevention of diseases in humans or animals; any substances (other than food) intended to affect the structure or any function of the body of humans or animals; and, any substance intended for use as a component in the above.
-The term includes drugs, vitamins, oral rehydration salts, biologicals, and some in-vitro diagnostic reagents/test kits; but does not include devices or their components, parts, or accessories.
+The term includes drugs, vitamins, oral rehydration salts, biologicals, and some Start Printed Page 24710in-vitro diagnostic reagents/test kits; but does not include devices or their components, parts, or accessories.
 Contraceptives, including condoms, are not included in this definition.